 It may be more appropriate for the client to file a petition under Chapter 13 of the Bankruptcy Code rather than under Chapter 7.
 Chapter 13 is designed to allow financially distressed debtors to repay certain of their debts in full or in part over an extended period of time, typically three to five years, during which time those creditors cannot continue with their collection efforts.
-Under BAPCPA, the length of the plan is now determined by the current monthly income of the debtor as measured against the median income for a family of like size.
+The length of the plan is determined by the current monthly income of the debtor as measured against the median income for a family of like size.
 11 U.S.C. § 1322(d).
 Some common reasons for filing a Chapter 13 petition include:

-- debtors have defaulted on their home mortgage and a foreclosure proceeding has been threatened or is pending - debtors have substantial property which could be lost in a Chapter 7 liquidation - b debtors' debt may be nondischargeable under Chapter 7

-- debtors have been threatened with repossession of their automobile or it has been repossessed - debtor has lost his/her driving privileges due to outstanding motor vehicle fines or surcharges - b debtor received a discharge under Chapter 7 within the last 8 yrs
+- debtors have defaulted on their home mortgage and a foreclosure proceeding has been threatened or is pending - debtors have substantial property which could be lost in a Chapter 7 liquidation - debtors' debt may be nondischargeable under Chapter 7 - debtors have been threatened with repossession of their automobile or it has been repossessed - debtor has lost his/her driving privileges due to outstanding motor vehicle fines or surcharges - debtor received a discharge under Chapter 7 in a case filed within the last 8 years

 There are certain requirements that the client must satisfy in order to file a Chapter 13 petition.
 The client must have stable and regular income sufficient to make payments under the plan.
 11 U.S.C. §§ 101(30), 109(e).
-The client's noncontingent, liquidated, unsecured debts must be less than \$394,725 and his/her noncontingent, liquidated, secured debts must be less than \$1,184,200.
+The client's noncontingent, liquidated debts must also be less than \$2,750,000.
+11 U.S.C. § 109(e).
+On June 21, 2024, the requirements will change to require noncontingent, liquidated unsecured debts to be less than \$465,275 and the debtor's noncontingent, liquidated, secured debts to be less than \$1,395,875.
 11 U.S.C. § 109(e).
 The debtor must file prepetition tax returns or risk dismissal or conversion.
 11 U.S.C. § 1307(e).
 The debtor must also have the ability to make any post petition domestic support obligation that become due, or risk dismissal or conversion of the case.
 11 U.S.C. § 1307(c)(11).
 This manual will not cover Chapter 13 petitions in detail, but mentions them here only as an alternative to a Chapter 7 filing.